necusjz/awesome-dsa/README.md

 # SDE-PREPARES
-_A Software Development Engineer Prepares_
+"A Software Development Engineer Prepares"

-Implementation of commonly used algorithms and 23 design patterns.
+This repository contains our implementations for commonly used algorithms and 23 design patterns.

 ## Algorithms
 It covers the basic data structures and algorithms: